Microservice-API-Patterns/MDSL-Specification/README.md

 *Note:* Setup and build process have been improved recently to ease integration with [Context Mapper](https://contextmapper.org/).
 As a consequence, the project has to be imported as an existing Maven project, and an adjustment of the IDE setup is required.
 The [readme](dsl-core/README.md) of the main project contains detailed instructions.

+## Change Log

+The current version of MDSL is 4.0.
+See [change log](changelog.md) for an evolution history; see GitHub [release notes](https://github.com/Microservice-API-Patterns/MDSL-Specification/releases) for additional update information.

+A possible roadmap for langiage and tools is (subject to change at any time):

+* Integrate AsyncMDSL into this repository (and MDSL 4.0); it extends MDSL 3 at present.
+* Java binding validation and tool support
+* GraphQL Schema Language support

 ## Context Information: MAP and Xtext

 All [Microservice API Patterns (MAP)](https://microservice-api-patterns.org/) are supported and integrated one way or another: